To modernise, digitise and increase the reliability of civil registers

 Role of hospitals and maternities

-Over time, the impact of this additional support will be a sharp decrease in the rate of children not declared within the legal time period after birth.
+Over time, the impact of this additional support will be a sharp decrease in the rate of children not declared within the legal period after birth.

 It will reduce complications related to the need to have recourse to court decisions made on request in place of official birth certificates.